alanklin/alanklin.github.io/_posts/2024-09-01-sepsis-detection.md

 Models
 ------

-We decided to pursue 5 different modelling approaches.
+We decided to pursue 5 different modeling approaches.
 Here were our results.

 <img src='/images/sepsis-model-results.png'>

-Our best performing model by metric alone is the Neural Network, which I poured countless hours of tuning into, even though the following computational graph for our Neural Network might look quite simple.
+Our best performing model by metrics alone is the Neural Network, which I poured countless hours of tuning into, even though the following computational graph for our Neural Network might look quite simple.

+### Model Architecture

 <img src='/images/sepsis-nn-architecture.png'>

 There are 5 hidden layers that utilize a ReLU activation function as well as batch normalization and dropout layers to aid in training speed, convergence, and model generalization on unseen data.
 The output layer utilizes a sigmoid activation function to generate a value betweeen 0 and 1 to signify the probability of being a positive sample.
 By using one neuron in this layer, we ensure that we generate one prediction for each time point.

+### Model Parameters

 In addition, the final hyperparameter values after tuning are laid out below.